-\citet{Kaneko13} (Paper I henceforth) showed $^{12}$CO(\textit{J}~=~1--0) (hereafter, CO) mapping data of four interacting galaxies in early and mid stage of the interaction.
-These mapping data are suitable for investigations of properties of ISM under the effect of the interaction.
-In this paper, we performed the investigation of properties of ISM in interacting galaxies in early and mid stage of interaction in the context of gas content and molecular gas fraction.
-Molecular gas fraction is examined both the galaxy scale and kpc scale which can resolve galactic structures.
-Star formation activity in interacting galaxies in early and mid stage of the interaction based on the results of this paper will be discussed in forthcoming paper.
+\citet{Kaneko13} (Paper I henceforth) showed $^{12}$CO(\textit{J} = 1--0) (hereafter CO) mapping data of four interacting galaxies in the early and mid-stage of the interaction.
+These mapping data are suitable for investigations of properties of the ISM undergoing the effects of the interaction.
+In this paper, we studied properties of the ISM in interacting galaxies in the early and mid-stage of the interaction in the context of gas content and the molecular gas fraction.
+The molecular gas fraction is examined at both the galaxy scale and kpc scale, which can resolve galactic structures.
+Star-formation activity in interacting galaxies in the early and mid-stage of the interaction will be discussed in a forthcoming paper.